 Those saving for retirement

-But if you’re a more experienced investor looking to open up a custodial account for your kid, you’ll need the $9 plan.
+So, if you want a basic Stash investment account only, can pay $3 a month for the Growth plan.
+But if you’re a more experienced investor looking to open up a custodial account for your kid, you may want the $9 plan.

-Stash Invest offers a slew of financial accounts, including individual, retirement, and even checking accounts.
+Stash offers access to a slew of financial accounts, including individual, retirement, and even banking accounts.

 Let’s take a look at each.